Community Services Block Grant (CSBG)

 Per statute, 90% of CSBG funds are allocated to the eligible entities, while 5% is for administration and 5% is for discretionary awards.
 DOLA prioritizes the training, technical assistance and capacity needs of its CSBG grantees as the primary priority for discretionary funding.

-A public hearing on this plan was held as part of our statewide conference on poverty on Thursday, August 10th at Elevation Hotel in Crested Butte, CO at 12:15pm.
+A public hearing on this plan will be held as part of our statewide conference on poverty on Wednesday, July 17th at Penrose House Conference Center in Colorado Springs, CO at 12:30pm